zzonyo/trust-docs-test/source/index.html.md

 4、It may happen if previous request reach the rate limitation.

+### Q8: Why the API return HTTP 405 'method-not-allowed'?

+A: It indicates the request path doesn't exist, please check the path spelling carefully.
+Due to the Nginx setting, the request path is case sensitive, please follow the path definition in document.

 ## Market Data

 ### Q1：What is the update frequency of market depth?